bestwebsoft/google-captcha-recaptcha-wordpress-plugin/readme.txt

 * NEW : Ability to add Google Captcha into standard forms was added.

 == Upgrade Notice ==

+= V1.15 =
+We fixed the bug with captcha check for users from the list of exceptions.

 = V1.14 =
 Captcha work with comments forms with disabled javascript was fixed.
 Check reCaptcha v2 in PHP version 5.6 and above was fixed.
 The Italian language file is added.